syncfusion-content/winui-docs/winui/Shimmer/Customization.md

 # Customization in WinUI Shimmer

 This section explains how to customize the appearance of the Syncfusion WinUI Shimmer (SfShimmer) control using various properties.
-You can modify the following aspects of the Shimmer effect:
+You will learn how to modify the following aspects of the shimmer effect:

 ## Fill

-The `Fill` property allows you to set the background color of the Shimmer view.
+The `Fill` property allows you to specify the background color of the shimmer view.

 {% tabs %}
 {% highlight xaml %}